CodePath-MAF/SharedAssets/README.md

 - building good habits around spending by consciously tracking spending habits with regular reminders to input what you’ve spent
 - further building those habits with financial goal setting (including the lending circle) related to what you spend

 Available on iOS and Android.
-Beyond MAF, we built this app to be helpful for those who simply want to get smarter about tracking their money and accomplish their financial goals; whether that be save up for a new phone, go on a vacation, or pay off school debt.
+Beyond MAF, we built this app for the general user who may simply want to get smarter about tracking their money and accomplish their financial goals; whether that be save up for a new phone, go on a vacation, or pay off school debt.

 For detailed specifics of each app check their READMEs here: